-The maximum performance bonus is 15 per cent of the annual earnings when the target level is reached, and 30 per cent of the annual earnings if the company's and the bonus recipient's performance has been exceptionally good.
+The maximum performance bonus is 15% of the annual earnings when the so-called target level is reached, and 30% of the annual earnings if the company's and the bonus recipient's performance has been exceptionally good.

-The performance bonus is determined based on the company's objectives and the employees' personal performance.
-The monitoring indicators, on the basis of which the performance bonus can be partially or completely refused, are the company's financial situation, corporate responsibility and personnel satisfaction.
+The determination of the performance bonus depends on the achievement of the company's annual goals and personal performance.
+Indicators on the basis of which the performance bonus may be partially or totally left unpaid are the company's financial performance during the year under review and cumulatively as well as other factors related to corporate responsibility, the company's risk position and personnel satisfaction.